ashbit06/CE-Games/README.md

 # File Requirements for Certain Programs
 ## OIRAM (Mario Knock-off) AppVars
-If you are installing `OIRAM.8xp`, dont forget to install the `OiramPK`, `OiramS`, and `OiramT.8xv` files or else it will say something like "appVars missing."
+If you are installing `OIRAM.8xp`, don't forget to install the `OiramPK`, `OiramS`, and `OiramT.8xv` files or else it will say something like "appVars missing."

 ## CE2048 (2048 Remake)
 If you are installing `CE2048.8xp` (classic theme) or `CE2048Dark.8xp` (dark theme), make sure you install `clibs.8xg` or these will not run.
-Also if you decide to install both, make sure to rename one so it will word because they will both show up with the name "CE2048" on the calculator despite having different file names.
+Also if you decide to install both, make sure to rename one so it will work because they will both show up with the name "CE2048" on the calculator despite having different file names.
+It also just won't let you install both at the same time.

 ## WORDLE ([Wordle](https://www.nytimes.com/games/wordle/index.html) remake)
-If oyu are installing Wordle, you will need these 3 files:
+If you are installing Wordle, you will need these 3 files:
 - `clibs.8xg` for the keypad
 - `WORDLE-sellout.8xp`
 - `WORDS.8xv` for the word list (ripped right from the game itself)

 # Optional Files/Apps
 ## [Cesium](https://www.cemetech.net/downloads/files/1372/x2292)
 `cesium.8xp` is basically a file viewer.
-You can install it so you dont have to open Cabri Jr. every time you want to play any of these games.
+You can install it so you don't have to open Cabri Jr. every time you want to play any of these games.
+It can also archive programs for you if you forgot to do so when installing them, offering RAM reset protection.
+(Useful if your math teacher makes you reset your calculator before each test)
 ### Installation
 *See the [website](https://www.cemetech.net/downloads/files/1372/x2292) for instructions*
 1. Export `cesium.8xp` to your calculator
 2. Go to \[apps] and select `CabriJr`
 3. Go to the \[F1] menu and select `Open...` (the menu should be there upon launch)
-4. Select `*ARTIFICE` (the askerisk means it is archived)
+4. Select `*ARTIFICE` (the asterisk means it is archived)
 5. Select `CESIUM`
 6. Press any key and then \[del] to delete the Cesium installer—you won't need this anymore
 7. Quit arTIfiCE by pressing \[mode]